w1cked5mile/WeCreat/README.md

-This repository will contain .wws files associated with the WeCreat laser engraver and cutter.
+This repository will contains project files associated with the WeCreat MakeIt (.wws) laser engraver and cutter.